Skip to Content

 Validation ensures:

-• Parent node’s ref is updated to point to new node
+• Anchor’s link is updated to point to the new node

-• New node’s ref points to what parent previously referenced
+• New node’s link points to what the anchor previously referenced

 • Exactly one NFT is minted for the new node